 Checks out a revision by promotion group.
+This is required if the -fg parameter is set.
 If Version Manager can't find a revision associated with the promotion group you specify, it will check out the revision associated with the next highest group in the promotion model.